Tomb of An Jia: The tomb

-The tomb was undisturbed and excavated intact in 2001, and was designated as one of the top ten archeological discoveries of that year.
-Other famous Chinese Sogdian tombs of the period are the Tomb of Yu Hong and the Tomb of Wirkak.
+The tomb was undisturbed, the only Sogdian tomb to be found in such a state.
+It was excavated intact in 2001 and was designated as one of the top ten archeological discoveries of that year.
+Other famous Chinese Sogdian tombs of the contemporary period are the Tomb of Yu Hong and the Tomb of Wirkak.
+The tombs of An Jia, Wirkak, and Kang Ye were all found in the same area, indicating that this graveyard was reserved for foreigners.

-The Sogdian An Jia (518-579 CE)
+The Sogdian An Jia (518–579 CE)

-An Jia (518-579 CE, died at the age of 62) was from a Sogdian noble family from Bukhara.
+An Jia (518–579 CE, died at the age of 62) was from a Sogdian noble family from Bukhara.
 According to his epitaph, he was the son of An Tujian (安突建), a governor of Mei Prefecture in Sichuan, and Lady Du (杜氏) of Changsong (a former county in Wuwei, Gansu).
 He was in charge of commercial affairs for foreign merchants from Middle Asia doing businesses in China, as well as Zoroastrian affairs, for the Tong Prefecture of the Northern Zhou dynasty.
 He held the official Chinese title "Sàbǎo" (薩保, "Protector, Guardian", derived from the Sogdian word sārtpāw, "caravan leader"), used for government-appointed leaders of the Sogdian immigrant-merchant community.
-Anjia was based in Xi'an, and was buried there.
+An Jia was based in Xi'an, and was buried there.

-Sogdian tombs in China are among the most lavish of the period in this country, and are only slightly inferior to Imperial tombs, suggesting that the Sogdian Sabao were among the wealthiest members of the population.
+Sogdian tombs in China are among the most lavish of the period in this country, and are only slightly less lavish than Imperial tombs, suggesting that the Sogdian Sabao were among the wealthiest members of the population.